rubyewon/rubyewon/README.md

 # Hi there, I'm Ruby 👋

-🎨 IT Student | UX/UI Designer-in-Training
-📍 Based in Brisbane, Australia

 ### About Me
 👽 Now crafting user experiences through thoughtful design 📚 Currently studying IT + UX/UI at university